DOJ, Largely Shut Down, Nonetheless Issued Statements On Southern Border Cases

 Five Members of Mexican Sex Trafficking Organization Sentenced to Prison https://t.co/TCKg20Wb5R— Justice Department (@TheJusticeDept) January 7, 2019

-Longtime law enforcement observers wondered to NPR how those cases fit into the public safety or national security exception, especially since the defendants had been held in federal custody for years before their sentencing.
+Longtime law enforcement observers wondered to NPR how those cases fit into the public safety or national security exception, especially because the defendants had been held in federal custody for years before their sentencing.

-But the DOJ emphasis on trafficking does fit with recent rhetoric from Trump, who has been citing the threat of sex trafficking as one of many reasons he wants to build a wall along the southern border.
+But the DOJ emphasis on trafficking does fit with recent rhetoric from Trump, who has been citing the threat of sex trafficking as one of the reasons he wants to build a wall along the Southern border.

 Trump has said, without evidence, that such a wall would have a "huge effect" on trafficking.
 The administration wants Democrats to agree to authorize some $5 billion for a border wall and end the impasse over funding the government that has idled much of the Justice Department and other agencies.